 Cyclists are vulnerable.
 Every year, some 190 cyclists die in road accidents, while at least another 9,000 are hospitalised.
 That is why the government wants to improve their visibility and the safety of roads and bicycle paths.

-- developing tools for local road managers to make roads and cycle tracks safer for cyclists;
+- developing tools that road authorities can use to make roads and cycleways safer for cyclists;

-- campaigns addressing issues such as distractions while cycling, and bicycle lighting.
-The Ministry of Infrastructure and Water Management is initiating such campaigns in collaboration with road managers, NGOs, and the industry;
+- launching public awareness campaigns on avoiding distractions while cycling and using bicycle lights.
+The Ministry of Infrastructure and Water Management is running these campaigns together with local authorities, NGOs and the industry;

 - promoting innovations such as the development of a bicycle rear view assistant.

-A speed pedelec (“high-speed e-bike”) is an electrically assisted bicycle with a maximum speed of 45 km/h.
-On account of this speed, speed pedelecs are subject to the same regulations as are mopeds.
-This means that a speed pedelec must be fitted with a moped registration plate in order to be able to use the public road, and the rider must have a moped driving licence.
+A speed pedelec (or high-speed e-bike) is an electric bicycle with a maximum speed of 45 km/h.
+Due to the speeds they can reach, speed pedelecs are subject to the same regulations as mopeds.
+This means that a speed pedelec must be fitted with a moped registration plate in order to be able to use public roads, and the rider must have a moped driving licence.

 The following speed limits apply to speed pedelecs:

-- on bicycle/moped tracks outside built-up areas 40 km/h;
+- on combined bicycle/moped paths outside built-up areas: 40 km/h;

-- on bicycle/moped tracks within built-up areas 30 km/h.
+- on combined bicycle/moped tracks in built-up areas: 30 km/h.